 CRISPR Cpf1 Bound to Guide RNA and Target DNA

 Explore the 3-dimensional structure of CRISPR Cpf-1 and learn about the future of gene editing.
-From x-ray crystallography data to 3D printed model, this protein guide will walk you through the inner workings of CRISPR, and ask some really interesting questions about just how unique this protein really is.
+From x-ray crystallography data to 3D printed model, this protein guide will walk you through the inner workings of this amazing genome editing tool.

 “Clustered Regularly Interspaced Short Palindromic Repeats from Prevotella and Francisella CRISPR/Cpf1 is a DNA-editing technology analogous to the CRISPR Cas9 system, characterized in 2015 by Feng Zhang’s group from the Broad Institute and MIT.
 Cpf1 is an RNA-guided endonuclease of a class II CRISPR/Cas system.
 This acquired immune mechanism is found in Prevotella and Francisella bacteria.
 It prevents genetic damage from viruses.
 Cpf1 genes are associated with the CRISPR locus, coding for an endonuclease that use a guide RNA to find and cleave viral DNA.
 Cpf1 is a smaller and simpler endonuclease than Cas9, overcoming some of the CRISPR/Cas9 system limitations.
 CRISPR/Cpf1 could have multiple applications, including treatment of genetic illnesses and degenerative conditions.” https://en.wikipedia.org/wiki/CRISPR/Cpf1